Sooryakrishna-M/Quiz-game/README.md

 # Quiz Game
-This is first one of my python projects series
+First one of my python projects series